FAQs Regarding SARS-CoV-2 PCR Testing

 It is highly likely that a person without symptoms with a negative PCR test does not have COVID-19 at this point in time.
 These individuals should observe all preventive measures and self-monitor for symptoms of COVID-19.

-Initial gateway PCR tests must be completed and negative results obtained PRIOR to participation in campus activities (work or class).
-Students will quarantine in their residence while awaiting their test results.
+Gateway PCR tests must be completed PRIOR to participation in campus activities (work or class).
+Residential students will quarantine in their residence while awaiting their test results.

-Note: All Columbia affiliates (faculty, staff, and students) arriving from outside the United States or from U.S states with high prevalence of COVID-19 are required to quarantine for 14 days upon arrival as required by New York State, regardless of gateway testing results.
-The current list of states can be found on New York’s travel advisory webpage, with guidance on how to register arrival in New York.
-You are not exempt from quarantine with a negative test (except in the case of essential workers).
+Note: All Columbia affiliates (faculty, staff, and students) arriving from outside the United States or from non-contiguous states are required to quarantine for 14 days upon arrival as required by New York State unless they meet the criteria for a shortened quarantine.

 Note: For individuals in patient-facing positions, self-quarantine of close contacts is not required, consistent with NewYork-Presbyterian Hospital policies for health care workers.